A new method for estimation and model selection: $\rho$-estimation: Estimation on a model

-Finally, we define our estimator of $\gs$ as any element (chosen in a measurable way) $\widehat \gs$ in the closure of $\EE(\gX,S)$ in $\LL_0$ with respect to $\gh$.
 We shall call such an estimator a {\it $\rho$-estimator}, the greek letter $\rho$ referring to the Hellinger affinity.
 Although it depends on our choice of $S$ we shall, for simplicity, omit to make this dependence of $\widehat{\gs}$ with respect to $S$ explicit in our notations.
-Though the risk bounds we shall establish remain valid for any choice of $\widehat\gs$ in ${\rm Cl}\left(\EE(\gX,S)\strut\right)$, we recommend in practice to choose $\widehat\gs$ as a minimizer of $\gup(S,\cdot)$ over $S$ whenever it exists.
+Though the risk bounds we shall establish remain valid for any choice of $\widehat\gs$ in ${\rm Cl}\!\left(\EE(\gX,S)\strut\right)$, we recommend in practice to choose $\widehat\gs$ as a minimizer of $\gup(S,\cdot)$ over $S$ whenever it exists.